awsdocs/amazon-athena-user-guide/doc_source/querying-hudi.md

 Currently, Athena supports snapshot queries and read optimized queries, but not incremental queries\.
 On MoR tables, all data exposed to read optimized queries are compacted\.
 This provides good performance but does not include the latest delta commits\.
 Snapshot queries contain the freshest data but incur some computational overhead, which makes these queries less performant\.

-For more information about the tradeoffs between table and query types, see [Table types & queries](https://hudi.apache.org/docs/0.8.0-overview.html#table-types--queries) in the Apache Hudi documentation\.
+For more information about the tradeoffs between table and query types, see [Table & Query Types](https://hudi.apache.org/docs/table_types/) in the Apache Hudi documentation\.

 ### Hudi terminology change: Views are now queries<a name="querying-hudi-hudi-dataset-table-types-terminology"></a>